dbdesign-students-spring2024/5-database-design-shaw2065/README.md

     | 201        | 2          | 3             | WWH 201    |
     | ...        | ...        | ...           | ...        |

-    > [!NOTE]
-    > Primary key: `section_id`
+    - Primary key: `section_id`
-    > All non-key fields are not facts about any other non-key field.
+    - All non-key fields are not facts about any other non-key field.
-    > `course_id`, `professor_id` and `classroom` are all single-valued facts about the primary key.
+    - `course_id`, `professor_id` and `classroom` are all single-valued facts about the primary key.
 Each section is of one course, and taught by one professor, and held in one classroom.

 4. student info